BrettSWeisberg/apt-site-react-client/README.md

 2. In the terminal type `npm install`
 3. In the terminal type `npm start`

-## Backend:
+## Back-end:
--The backend to this project is [here](https://github.com/BrettSWeisberg/rails-api-final).
+-The back-end to this project is [here](https://github.com/BrettSWeisberg/rails-api-final).

 ## Tests:
 There are currently no tests within the repo.
 All testing was done in the browser.